Why do Men & Women want different things from a Bathroom?

 YOUR BATHROOM IS ONE OF THE MOST IMPORTANT ROOMS IN YOUR HOME.

 Yes, your bathroom might also be one of the smallest, yet one of the busiest, especially first thing in the morning.
-While most modern UK homes have a main bathroom, at least one en-suite and a downstairs toilet, the older ones have only one shared bathroom suite.
+While most modern Irish homes have a main bathroom, at least one en-suite and a downstairs toilet, the older ones have only one shared bathroom suite.
 Even with only two people living in a house, a shared bathroom suite can spell trouble!
 If you are sharing this important facility with one of the opposite sex, you will know that men and women use the bathroom in different ways and require different elements from the space.
 Lets have a look at a few of the differences.

 WHAT MEN WANT IN A BATHROOM:

 1) Large, powerful shower, preferably with a large rain head, fixed shower head.

 2) Basin big enough to shave in (and wash feet if required!)

 3) Cabinet with mirror and shaver socket over the basin (everything within easy reach)